 If you want to delight in Mexican cuisine, then make sure you head on over to the Mexican Café.
 The Mexican Café boasts a wide range of quality Mexican cuisine at pocket-friendly prices.

 Weekend nights be sure to check out Ponsonby Road which is home to several fine dining options.
 Queens Wharf offers an amazing BBQ (free public) place.
-All you need is to purchase fish or meat and head towards Queens Wharf to enjoy a great time dining near the harbour.
+All you need is to purchase fish or meat and head towards Queens Wharf to enjoy a great time dining near the harbor.

 If you are budget-strapped but still want to have a good time while discovering Auckland, here are a few great low-cost ideas that you can enjoy without breaking the bank!